metaaa/ts-node-url-polling-app/README.md

 ### Prerequisities:
 - npm
+- docker
 - docker-compose

 ### Usage:
 - clone git repo
-- cd in repo
-- npm install
-- RUN docker-compose up
+- `cd` into directory
+- run `npm install`
+- run `docker-compose up`
-  - running without -d the console logs every iteration (if not running in silenced mode)
+  - running without `-d` is useful when using in CLI mode; the console logs every iteration (if not running in silenced mode)
-- visit localhost:3094/url-poller-dashboard to see fancy graphs
+- visit `localhost:3094/url-poller-dashboard` to see fancy graphs